goddy93/Rfam-RNAcentral/new_fams/autoRfam/README.rst

 00.b.
 Fetch ``.fasta`` sequences from RNAcentral
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Description:
-  Takes file of RNAcentral URSs (non species-specific, one URS per line), fetches the sequence in ``.fasta`` file and makes file with all of the sequences.
+  Takes file of RNAcentral URSs (non species-specific, one URS per line), fetches the sequence in ``.fasta`` format and makes file with all of the sequences.

 +---------+-------------------------+-------------------------+
 |**IN:**  | ``newfam_list.tsv``     | list of RNAcentral URSs |